 It would be too easy to get anal here!
 However, it is a concern to me when I see "factual" statements or speculation, where there is no source specified for the statements, I get suspicious.
+I think that attribution is essential

-Also known as to "Cite" your source.
+Attibution is also known as to "Cite" your source.

 I guess this is a rather perosnal standpoint for me, in these days of the Internet and Social Media is it so easy to give credit to your sources.
 If you are the author of something, and this has to be the default assumption unless stated otherwise, then anyone reading it can then know who to ask for further clarification or more information.
 It is really easy to place a link to the source of the information if it has been found on the Internet.
 If the information was provided by a person or organisation other than the Internet then this source should be clearly named.